ngi-nix/riscv-phone/README.md

 # RISC-V Phone

-This Nix flake packages the firmware for the Freedom E310 and the Espressif ESP32 SoCs.
+This flake packages the firmware for the Freedom E310 and the Espressif ESP32 SoCs.

-You will find more information about this project [here](http://majstor.org/rvphone/).

-This flake is currently based against $HEAD of upstream for the [source files](http://majstor.org/gitweb/?p=rvPhone.git;a=tree).
+It is currently based against $HEAD of upstream for the [source files](http://majstor.org/gitweb/?p=rvPhone.git;a=tree).

 If anything breaks, you can always pin the `riscvphone-src` input to a working revision:

 ```
 url = "git://majstor.org/rvPhone.git?rev=38e19a65fda7a37688320b4b732eb1113bbcbad7";
 ```
+You may find more information about this project [here](http://majstor.org/rvphone/) and [here](http://majstor.org/rvphone/build.html).

 For further details, please refer to the documentation in the flake itself.